 4. Concentrate!
 Always have your full attention on the road.
 If you are driving alone, head to a car park or drive to a safe spot away from traffic before making your call or responding to any text messages.

-5. It’s better to err on the safe side and drive with an added peace of mind – ready yourself with a car insurance!
+5. It is better to err on the safe side and drive with an added peace of mind – ready yourself with a car insurance!
 You’re obligated to safeguard yourself and others with a car insurance before you are allowed to drive.
 The minimum prerequisite is that your insurance policy must cover personal injury to other parties.
-With Etiqa’s Private Car Insurance, you can be assured that you’re covered extensively with a range of customisable features, from personal injury to third parties to the costs in the event that you damage someone’s property.
+With Tiq by Etiqa’s Private Car Insurance, you can be assured that you’re covered extensively with a range of customisable features, from personal injury to third parties to the costs in the event that you damage someone’s property.

 Now you know the drill on how to drive safe with the dos and don’ts of using your smartphone in your car.
 Before you hit the road, here’s a friendly reminder to stop holding your smartphone or mobile device in your hand while your car is moving.
 Also, do not be distracted with any of the mobile functions.
-Lastly, click here to get your quote for Etiqa Private Car Insurance right now!
+Lastly, click here to get your quote for our Private Car Insurance right now!